From Venice to Murano

 But inevitably as time passed, the secret techniques did become known elsewhere.
 Between the 16th and 18th centuries glass industries developed in Europe, and imports began to arrive from the Far East.
 Murano's importance seriously declined.
 The nadir perhaps was reached early in the 19th century, when most of the factories, and the mansions of those who had grown rich on the proceeds were lost.
 Many who worked here left the island.

 However, it was not long before there was something of a revival in fortunes once more.
 By the end of the 19th century, some new factories had opened.
-And in the 20th century Murano began to regain its prestige as a world centre of production with a dramatic increase in international trade, and of course considerable benefit from the burgeoning tourist trade.
-As a result Murano today is once again renouned for its glass.
-The island may have lost the monopoly on quality glass it once enjoyed, but the 700 year long association between Murano and glass manufacture remains an inextricable and profitable bond.
+And in the 20th century Murano began to regain its prestige as a world centre of production with a dramatic increase in international trade, and of course, considerable benefit from the burgeoning tourist trade.
+As a result Murano today is once again renowned for its glass.
+The island may have lost the monopoly on quality glass it once enjoyed, but the 700-year long association between Murano and glass manufacture remains an inextricable and profitable bond.

 Murano Glass Today